L-533/Lucky_Shrub/README.md

 # Lucky_Shrub

-This is a website for a medium-sized garden design firm, carefully planned to provide an optimal user experience.
+This is a web page for a medium-sized garden design firm, carefully planned to provide an optimal user experience.
 It features a modern and visually appealing design that seamlessly adapts to devices of any size thanks to its responsive layout.

 Technologies used: HTML, CSS. <br/>